sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 * Parameters that have their name omitted, because it's implied from their values.
-* Properties can be grouped together with a special syntax that alters the encoding of property group.
+* Properties can be grouped together with a special syntax that alters the encoding of a property group.

 Why did I write this list?
-Because if you're going to parse and generate vcards, you should either:
+Because if you're going to parse and generate vCards, you should either:

 * Be fully aware of the scope of doing so, or:
 * Use a parser that somebody already wrote for your programming language.